History of Cornwall: The Cornish Church

-The first centuries after the Romans left are known as the 'age of the saints', as Celtic Christianity and a revival of Celtic art spread from Ireland, Wales and Scotland into Great Britain, Brittany, and beyond.
+The first centuries after the Romans left are known as the Age of the Saints in Celtic Christianity, and a revival of Celtic art spread from Ireland, Wales and Scotland into Great Britain, Brittany, and beyond.
 According to tradition the area was evangelised in the 5th and 6th centuries by the children of Brychan Brycheiniog and saints from Ireland.
 Cornish saints such as Piran, Meriasek, or Geraint exercised a religious and arguably political influence; they were often closely connected to the local civil rulers and in some cases were kings themselves.
 There was an important monastery at Bodmin and sporadically, Cornish bishops are named in various records.

 By the 880s more Saxon priests were being appointed to the Church in Cornwall and they controlled some church estates like Polltun, Caellwic and Landwithan (Pawton, in St Breock or Pillaton in east Cornwall); perhaps Celliwig (Kellywick in Egloshayle or possibly Callington (formally Kellywick)); and Lawhitton.
 Eventually they passed these over to Wessex kings.
 However, according to Alfred the Great's will the amount of land he owned in Cornwall was very small.
 West of the Tamar Alfred the Great only owned a small area in the Stratton region, plus a few other small estates around Lifton on Cornish soil east of the Tamar).
 These were provided to him through the Church whose Canterbury appointed priesthood was increasingly English dominated.

 The early organisation and affiliations of the Church in Cornwall are unclear, but in the mid-9th century it was led by a Bishop Kenstec with his see at Dinurrin, a location which has sometimes been identified as Bodmin and sometimes as Gerrans.
 Kenstec acknowledged the authority of Ceolnoth, bringing Cornwall under the jurisdiction of the Archbishop of Canterbury.
 In the 920s or 930s King Athelstan established a bishopric at St Germans to cover the whole of Cornwall, which seems to have been initially subordinated to the see of Sherborne but emerged as a full bishopric in its own right by the end of the 10th century.
 The first few bishops here were native Cornish, but those appointed from 963 onwards were all English.
 From around 1027, the see was held jointly with that of Crediton, and in 1050, they were merged to become the diocese of Exeter.